daichupeng/ai_saw/README.md

 - Improved game state logging and debugging output

 v 0.2
-Added mindset mechanism to track the mindset changes of players
+Added mindset mechanism to track the mindset changes of players.
+Added story backgrounds of each round.

 v 0.1
 Prototype